10 Tips To Avoid Unplanned Bathroom Breaks At Your Next Race

 Related: How Frequently Should You Take Energy Gels During Races?

-If you are used to drinking a cup of coffee to help your movements, be sure and drink that hours before as well.
-You don’t want to drink it too close to the race time, as the effects could overlap into your run.
+If you are used to drinking a cup of coffee to help your bowel movements, be sure to drink it with plenty of time in advance as well.
+You don’t want to drink it too close to the start, as the side effects could overlap with your race.

 10 Tips To Avoid Unplanned Bathroom Breaks On Your Next Race

-#5 Stick To Your Practiced Race Hydration and Nutrition
+#5: Stick To Your Practiced Hydration and Nutrition Strategies

 As you race, eat and drink small, consistent amounts throughout.

-Sip, don’t gulp down your fluid all at once as it may cause gastronomical distress.
-Not only will this help avoid the urge to go to the bathroom, but it will maintain consistent caloric intake and energy levels to help you feel great throughout your run.
+Sip—don’t gulp down your fluid all at once, as it may cause gastrointestinal distress.
+Not only will this help you avoid the urge to go to the bathroom, but it will also maintain consistent caloric intake, hydration, and energy levels to help you feel great throughout your run.

 Related: Marathon Training Plan Mistakes: Don’t Make These 9 Errors